Creating new voucher codes

 Brand/Manufacturer - where you will choose which of your brands is eligible, it can be multiple brands

-If you are using a GBP discount and you choose Product as your target, you can also decide if you want the code to apply to multiple quantities of the product:
+If you are using a USD discount and you choose Product as your target, you can also decide if you want the code to apply to multiple quantities of the product:

 The default setting is for the voucher code not to apply to multiple quantities.

 Next, if you want there to be a limit on the total number of times the code can be used, enter the number into the ‘Number Of Times Can Be Used’ box.
 If there is no limit, select the tick box next to ‘unlimited’:

 If you want there to be a limit to how many times any one customer can use the code, enter the number into the ‘Number Of Times A Customer Can Use’ box.
 Select the tick box next to ‘unlimited’ if a customer can use it any number of times: